NDIR Gas Sensor Lamps

 The last characteristic is important if the NDIR lamp power supply is to be modulated during operation to offset thermal background signals.

 ILT Visible/IR lamps feature thin glass envelopes that reduce infrared absorption and provide more output in the infrared.
 Double-coiled filaments operate at high temperatures, and are rugged and geometrically precise for applications requiring broad spectral emission and superior optical performance.

-ILT Visible and IR lamps for NDIR applications are offered in T-1 and T-3/4 sizes with wire leads or bi-pin bases and operate at 5 volts.
+ILT NDIR Gas Sensor Lamps are offered in T-1 and T-3/4 sizes with wire leads or bi-pin bases and operate at 5 volts.
 Several versions are available that operate from 45 mA to 150 mA with rated lifetimes from 5,000 to 100,000 hours.